magento/devdocs/src/guides/v2.4/graphql/payment-methods/payflow-pro-vault.md

 You cannot use this payment method if the customer decides to use a credit or debit card that is not stored in the Magento vault.

 If the customer's stored payment information becomes outdated, use the [deletePaymentToken mutation]({{page.baseurl}}/graphql/mutations/delete-payment-token.html) to remove the token.
-The perform the actions described in the [PayPal Payflow Pro payment method]({{page.baseurl}}/graphql/) to generate a new token and process the order.
+Then perform the actions described in the [PayPal Payflow Pro payment method]({{page.baseurl}}/graphql/) to generate a new token and process the order.

 {:.bs-callout-info}
 Use the [`storeConfig` query]({{page.baseurl}}/graphql/queries/store-config.html) and specify the `payment_payflowpro_cc_vault_active` attribute to determine whether the Vault feature is enabled for Payflow Pro.